 A hostile work environment or hostile workplace is one in which comments or conduct based on gender, race, nationality, religion, disability, sexual orientation, gender identity, age or other legally protected characteristics interfere with an employee’s work performance and create an intimidating work environment.
 This offensive behavior can frequently interfere with the employee’s productivity and self-esteem in and out of the workplace.

-A hostile environment can be created by a boss, coworker, contractor, client, vendor or visitor whose behavior makes doing your job impossible.
+A hostile workplace can be created by a boss, coworker, contractor, client, vendor or visitor whose behavior makes doing your job impossible.
 Under federal law, a hostile work environment claim is a workplace discrimination claim.
-A hostile work environment doesn’t just affect the person being harassed.
+A hostile workplace doesn’t just affect the person being harassed.
 Other employees who bear witness to the harassment are also victims.

 What does a hostile work environment look like?